lasermtv07/faketyper/README.md

 - Added the /a switch to tip command; via help
 - Edited and improved the help
 - Unspecified bugfixes
+## Known issues:
+- long lag and exception when run command is started with wrong arguments
+- types wrong czech/finnish characters (idk is is fixable)
+- long waiting times
 ## Disclaimer
 This is still a beta version, so it's still a *bit* rough around the edges.
 If you find a bug or have asuggestion, make sure to write it into the issues :)
 <br/>